AlexanderTserkovniy/one-click-hugo-cms/site/content/_index.md

 ---
 title: Saia Games is here for you
-subtitle: We develop games which do not punch your with money charge, instead they make you thrilled and relaxed at the same time
+subtitle: We develop games which do not punch you with money charge, instead they make you thrilled and relaxed at the same time
 image: img/лицо.png
 blurb: